 It’s as common an interview question as you’ll find.
 “What’s your greatest weakness?”
 Candidates tend to screw it up on either side of the ledger.

-On the other hand, choose a weakness that doesn’t seriously affect your ability to be successful on the job.
+Be honest but choose a weakness that doesn’t seriously affect your ability to be successful on the job.

 One job seeker interviewing for a middle-office position was asked about his weaknesses and responded -- to the person he would report to -- that he “loses his temper with management and is known to flip out on his managers,” according to search firm Robert Half.